tiffanychu90/simple-coronavirus-report/making_report.md

     * `no-prompt`: do not display input and output prompts
     * [nbconvert docs on exporting](https://nbconvert.readthedocs.io/en/latest/config_options.html#exporter-options)
 * Convert the notebook into PDF: `jupyter nbconvert --to pdf --no-input --no-prompt my-notebook.ipynb`

+### Jupyter Notebook Examples

+These notebooks run with SCRIPT.py.
+Add our upload_to_github function.
+Create a report that uses loop.

 ## GitHub Pages